oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-012.png "View the OKV Wallet content on Key Vault")

-## Task 4: Upload the TDE Wallet
+## Task 4: Upload current and retired TDE master keys to OKV

-Typically, the first thing that users will do is upload their existing Oracle Wallets (**ewallet.p12** files) to Oracle Key Vault
+Before migrating the database, upload current and retired TDE master keys to OKV

 1. Upload the Oracle Wallet to Oracle Key Vault (as reminder, the password for both the wallet and endpoint is "*`Oracle123`*")